- Welcome to the Natural Infant Hygiene / EC Series

 Elimination Communication (EC)

 The term “elimination communication” refers to the communication happening between caregiver and baby about baby’s need to eliminate (pee or poo).
 The baby communicates through signals indicating their needs.
 The caregiver communicates through cueing sounds, such as “psss”, and positioning to indicate that it is an appropriate time and place for the baby to eliminate.
-Eventually, the baby may also use sign language and/or the cue sounds to communicate his or her needs.
+Eventually, the baby may also use sign language, the cue sounds, or words to communicate his or her needs.
 In addition to picking up on the baby’s signals, timing can be used to catch the pees or poos in an acceptable container.
 If the pee or poo ends up in a diaper, it is considered a miss.

 Both terms “natural infant hygiene”and “elimination communication” were coined by Ingrid Bauer, author of Diaper Free: The Gentle Wisdom of Natural Infant Hygiene.
 She first used the term Elimination Communication (EC), and that is the term more widely used today.
 However, she later felt that Natural Infant Hygiene was a better description.
 In Ingrid Bauer’s own words,